 \section{Introduction}

-Many real-world applications contain multiple conflicting objectives.
+Real-world problems often contain multiple conflicting objectives.
 For such problems, a single best solution cannot be determined without additional information.
 One solution concept for such problems is to compute a set of solutions each of which cannot be improved without worsening in at least one objective (Pareto optima) and then let a decision maker choose one of these solutions.
-With their population-based nature, multi-objective evolutionary algorithms (MOEAs) are a natural choice for this approach and have indeed been very successfully applied here~\citep{ZhouQLZSZ11}.
-Similar to the situation in the theory of single-objective evolutionary algorithms, rigorous theoretical analyses of MOEAs fall far behind their successful applications in practice.
+With their population-based nature, multiobjective evolutionary algorithms (MOEAs) are a natural choice for this approach and have indeed been very successfully applied here~\cite{ZhouQLZSZ11}.

-In order to reveal the working principles of MOEAs, the research has resorted to multi-objective, especially bi-objective, counterparts of well-analyzed single-objective benchmark functions used in evolutionary computation theory and have analyzed the performance of mostly very simple MOEAs on these benchmarks.
+Similar to the situation for single-objective evolutionary algorithms, the rigorous theoretical understanding of MOEAs falls far behind the success of these algorithms in practical applications.
+The classic works in this area have defined multiobjective, especially bi-objective, counterparts of well-analyzed single-objective benchmark functions used in evolutionary computation theory and have analyzed the performance of mostly very simple MOEAs on these benchmarks.

-For example, {in the problems \cocz~\citep{LaumannsTZWD02} and \oneminmax~\citep{GielL10}, the two objectives are both (conflicting) variants of the classic \onemax benchmark.
-The classic benchmark \LO was used to construct the \lotz~\citep{LaumannsTZ04} and \wlptno~\citep{QianYZ13} problems.
-These multi-objective benchmark problems are among the most intensively studied~\citep{Giel03,DoerrKV13,DoerrGN16,BianQT18a,HuangZCH19,HuangZ20,OsunaGNS20}.
+For example, {in the problems \cocz~\cite{LaumannsTZWD02} and \oneminmax~\cite{GielL10}}, the two objectives are both (conflicting) variants of the classic \onemax benchmark.
+The classic benchmark \LO was used to construct the \lotz~\cite{LaumannsTZ04} and \wlptno~\cite{QianYZ13} problems.
+These multiobjective benchmark problems are among the most intensively studied~\cite{Giel03,BrockhoffFN08,DoerrKV13,DoerrGN16,BianQT18ijcaigeneral,HuangZCH19,HuangZ20,OsunaGNS20,ZhengLD22,BianQ22,ZhengD22gecco}.
 We note that these problems are all very easy.
-They are composed of {unimodal} objectives and they have the further property that from each set of solutions $P$ a set $P'$ witnessing the Pareto front can be computed by repeatedly selecting a solution from $P$, flipping a single bit in it, adding it to $P$, and removing dominated solutions from $P$.
+They are composed of {unimodal} objectives and they have the further property that from each set of solutions $P$ a set $P'$ witnessing the Pareto front can be computed by repeatedly selecting a solution from $P$, flipping a single bit in it, adding it to~$P$, and removing dominated solutions from~$P$.
 They are thus relatively easy to solve, as witnessed by typical runtimes such as $O(n^2 \log n)$ on the \onemax-type problems or $O(n^3)$ on the \leadingones-inspired benchmarks.
 These runtimes naturally are higher than for the single-objective counterparts due to the fact the Pareto front of the multiobjective versions has size $\Theta(n)$, hence $\Theta(n)$ times more solutions have to be computed compared to the single-objective setting.